therealagt/webScraper/README.md

 This will be my first full stack project in GO.

-I'm aiming for an efficient web scraper thats using Go's build in concurrency to scrape multiple sites at once.
+I'm aiming for an efficient web scraper thats using Go's build in concurrency to scrape multiple sites at once including depth levels.
+So links on the given urls are beeing followed multiple levels down.

 I'll be using postgreSQL to specify the scrape jobs and finally return the structured results.

-Finally there will be some kind of UI, probably in form of a simple dashboard in React, displaying the number of jobs, time spent while doing so etc..

-Goal will be to run some basic price comparisons or maybe comparing subscription plans and content.
+UI is a simple SPA with some help of an agent, featuring basic buttons to initiate a new scrape and filter for more results.